Eseperio/yii2-files-catalog/readme.md

 | `enableEmailSharing`         |whether allow users share a file via email| false|                                                                                        |
 | `maxFileSizeForEmailShare`   |max allowed size for a file to be sent over email|5mb|

 ### Other

 In order to improve privacy inodes use the uuid as public pk, but an integer as internal pk.
 Keep simple id private.
 When using data providers, remember use the one included within this module.
 This module use adjacency models concept to manage nesting.
 That requires extra queries to get parents or childrens, but is way more efficient than nested-set pattern on system that require a lot of nodes and writes

-#### To do:
-- [ ] Check whether new version is of the same type of previous file.
-Allow disable this via module config.
-- [ ] Improve how different InodeTypes are handled.
-Currently only File type allows versioning, making it so much different from the other types.